Temporary Withdrawal Re-Entry Process

 Please read through the steps below or download a copy of the steps:

-Step 1: Contact Dr. Wayne Young, Jr., Associate Vice Provost, Student Life
+Step 1: Contact Dr. Wayne Young, Jr., Vice Provost, Student Success

 The student should contact Dr. Young and ask to set up an appointment or conference call to discuss transitioning back to Creighton from his/her approved temporary withdrawal.
 Dr. Young will then work in concert with other University departments and the student’s school/college to determine if a student support plan is needed for the transition back to campus and class attendance.
 Some cases may need no further transition plan, others may require Steps 2 through 4.